 Vita E Essential Cream: A true medium-weight moisturizer that helps strengthen damaged skin, while also calming irritation and redness.

 Restorative Mask: A nutrient-rich mask that helps restore skin’s strength and elasticity with the use of antioxidants and other conditioning ingredients.

-- Be patient.
-Repairing skin damage takes time.
-Remember you’re in a marathon, not a sprint and the more gentle you are with your skin the faster you’ll see results.
+Be patient.
+Repairing your moisture barrier takes time.
+Remember you’re in a marathon, not a sprint, and the more gentle you are with your skin the faster you’ll see results.